 Most people have at least one social media account, whether Facebook, Instagram, or LinkedIn.
 Being present online is an absolute must for eCommerce businesses that want to build a deeper connection with their target audience.

 However, building a social media following can be challenging, so it is essential to focus on channels that have value for your type of audience.
 For example, if you are into cosmetics, Instagram would be an excellent channel for your business.
+Posting QR codes (created using any of these best QR code generators) pointing to product pages can help in further increasing your sales.

 However, if you are more into consulting-based services, you may consider using LinkedIn and spending time educating your audience with valuable tips on your niche.